Thursday, November 5, 2020

 2024 Apple Hill Visitor's Guide

-Pine-O-Mine Ranch is one of the charming farms that make up the Apple Hill Grower's Association, a destination that attracts thousands of apple lovers every fall.
+Pine-O-Mine Ranch is one many charming farms that make up the Apple Hill Grower's Association, a destination that attracts thousands of apple lovers every fall.

 When I visit the hill, apple picking is always at the top of my list of things to do.
-My kids and I love the thrill of hunting for apples and tasting them right off the tree.
-There’s just nothing quite like a fresh-picked apple—so juicy that the sweet apple juice runs down your arms.
+My kids and I love the thrill of hunting for apples and tasting them upon purchase.
+There’s just nothing quite like a fresh picked apple so juicy that the juice just runs down your arms.

 The farm offers several popular apple varieties to choose from, including Fuji, Granny Smith, Golden Delicious, and Red Delicious.
-You simply grab a bag from the barn and head out to pick your apples, returning to get them weighed afterward.
+You simply grab a bag from the barn and head out to pick your apples, then simply returning to get them weighed and pay for them afterward.

 After our apple hunt, we couldn’t resist trying the caramel corn from a nearby tent that we overheard others raving about.
 It was delicious and reminded me of Cracker Jacks from my childhood.
-The caramel corn is made by a family-owned business using their grandma’s recipe.
-These kind of recipes are the best - withstanding the test of time, carrying the warmth of family traditions.
+The caramel corn is made by a family-owned business who use their grandma’s recipe.
+These kind of recipes are the best - withstanding the test of time & carrying the warmth of family traditions.

 Pine-O-Mine also had hot food provided by Brawt Envy, and let me tell you, their sausages were fresh, juicy, and delicious.
-The guys cooking our food were super down-to-earth, making the experience even more enjoyable.
+And the guys who cooked our food were super rad, making the whole experience even more enjoyable.

-With its beautiful scenery, tasty food, delectable desserts, friendly people, pumpkins, U-Pick apples, and plenty of photo opportunities, Pine-O-Mine has become a new favorite for our Apple Hill visits.
+With its beautiful scenery, tasty food, delectable desserts, friendly people, pumpkins, U-Pick apples, and plenty of photo opportunities, Pine-O-Mine has easily made my list of top farms on the hill.

 Notes

--Apple picking is all about timing and weather, so call ahead to check on availability and the best time to pick apples.
+-Apple picking is all about timing and weather.
+Call ahead to check on availability and the best time to pick apples.
 The orchard is on the smaller side and can run out of apples quickly.

--Inside the barn, there’s a limited selection of apple goods available for purchase, including frozen pies, jerky, alcoholic beverages, apple cider, and nuts.
+-There’s a limited selection of apple goods available for purchase inside the barn, including frozen pies, jerky, alcoholic beverages, apple cider, and nuts.

 ***Information subject to change.
 All opinions are my own.